 The good news: there is a way to get the 30% withholding tax back.
 The bad news: IRS tax refund regulations are so complicated and bewildering you need more than a calculator and a degree in accounting to figure everything out.

 If you’re a snowbird that’s been subjected to the 30% withholding tax on gambling winnings, you need to contact the U.S. casino tax recovery experts at Refund Management Services.

 Just Five Minutes with the Tax Experts at Refund Management Services

-At Refund Management Services, our professionals are registered agents of the IRS.
+At Refund Management Services, our professionals are registered Certified acceptance agents.
 That means we have a comprehensive understanding of the U.S. tax system and gaming-related tax laws and can certify your ID for you.